crisarenas/Mapping-Holonomic/README.md

 </p>

-Once the map has been fully explored, save it by running the command below.
+Once the map has been fully explored you can close the teleoperation terminal and save the map by running the command below.
 In this case, I have chosen to name the map "tiago_kitchen".
-The map will be saved in the path: "/home/user/.pal/tiago_maps/tiago_kitchen".
+The map will be saved in the path:``/home/<username>/.pal/tiago_maps/configurations/tiago_kitchen``.

 ```
 rosservice call /pal_map_manager/save_map "directory: 'tiago_kitchen'"